Knuckleheads Saloon: Gospel lounge

 Carl and Sharon Butler of the New Song Christian Fellowship church started holding church services in 2009 on Wednesday nights in the smallest of Knuckleheads' performance spaces.
 They are intended to be a church for those who work late on Saturday nights, what Butler describes as "a church geared toward service-industry people."
 Butler is a guitarist and recovering drug abuser and mixes music and preaching, playing "...everything from Merle Haggard to Motown".

 Performers

 The zydeco band, Chubby Carrier and the Bayou Swamp Band, recorded their live album, Live at Knuckleheads, Kansas City, and an accompanying DVD in 2007, as did Cadillic Flambe.

 The venue hosts several hundred performers every year, with concerts five nights a week, with two or three stages operating in a single night.

-Well-known acts who have played Knuckleheads include Sam Bush, Leon Russell, Nick Lowe, Edgar Winter and his brother Johnny Winter, Keb' Mo', John Doe, Ian Moore, Ray Price, Billy Joe Shaver, Dale Watson, Kinky Friedman, Rodney Crowell, Samantha Fish, Amanda Fish, Danielle Nicole, Brandon Miller and David Lindley.
+Well-known acts who have played Knuckleheads include Sam Bush, Leon Russell, Nick Lowe, Edgar Winter and his brother Johnny Winter, Keb' Mo', John Doe, Ian Moore, Ray Price, Billy Joe Shaver, Dale Watson, Kinky Friedman, Rodney Crowell, Samantha Fish, Amanda Fish, Danielle Nicole, Brandon Miller, Burton Cummings and David Lindley.

 Advance tickets are sold for concerts by most of the national and international acts playing the venue via Eventbrite.